kamolomoJHB/ModulesAndPackages/submission_002-robot-4/README.md

 # Problem - Toy Robot

-Split the command and control functionality from the way the robot’s response is presented to the user
+Split the command and control functionality from the way the robot’s response is presented to the user.

 ### To Run